nabeelsalam/ngrx-dogs/README.md

 # NgrxDogs

-Angular 5 and Bootstrap 4 Dog Database using the open dogs api (api available at https://dog.ceo/dog-api/)
+Angular 5, NgRx 4 and Bootstrap 4 Dog Database using the open dogs api (api available at https://dog.ceo/dog-api/)

 ## How to run